hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 ## Thursday 13/02/2020
 I went looking for a CAD programme to draw up the preliminary geometry and happened across all the fikes from Jamie's Adjustabike project.
 He shared the folder with me on the Fusion 360 cloud thingy.
 [Here's a link](https://myhub.autodesk360.com/g/all_projects/active) to the webapp.

+I thought I'd just draw up a simple diamgram of the preliminary geometry, but this computer doesn't have Inventor.
+I tried the Fusion 360 webapp but it doesn't allow you to create drawings.
+After about an hour tearing my hair out wrestling with AutoCAD I think the best bet is to pack up and go find an engineering lab computer and use Inventor.
+It will probably save me time in the long run because I won't have to transfer the file from AutoCAD to Inventor, which can be complicated.
+Ugh this was supposed to be a 5 minute job.

 [jump to top](https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/ProjectLog.md#project-log)